2nd Battalion, Royal Australian Regiment: Rwanda

-Border Protection (1998)
+Border protection (1998)

-In 1998 members of Recon/Sniper/Surveillance Platoon were deployed as part of Operation Cranberry with their ANTAS Thermal Imager to support customs in the Torres Straight.
+In 1998 members of Recon/Sniper/Surveillance Platoon were deployed as part of Operation Cranberry with their ANTAS Thermal Imager to support customs in the Torres Strait.

-East Timor (1999 - 2000)
+East Timor (1999–2000)

 In September 1999, Australia deployed a brigade-sized combat element to East Timor as part of the UN sanctioned International Force – East Timor (INTERFET) that was deployed in order to restore law and order and end the widespread violence and destruction that had broken out following a referendum in August that had shown overwhelming support for independence from Indonesia.
 As a part of this deployment, the Australian force was charged with restoring peace and security and facilitating the provision of humanitarian assistance.
 2 RAR was one of the first units deployed once the airfield at Dili had been secured by elements of the Special Air Service Regiment.
 Arriving in Dili on 20 September 1999 having been flown in from Townsville, they immediately started the process of restoring order to the capital so that it could be used as an operational base from which further operations could be launched in the surrounding countryside.

 As the rest of 2 RAR began to dig in around Komoro Airport to secure the air link with Australia and launched a number of patrols throughout the western part of the Dili, 'C' Company was detached to secure the beachhead at the docks.
 With two M-113 APCs from 3/4 Cav to provide fire support, 'C' Company began moving towards the docks, but found the way blocked as they encountered a number of platoon-strength roadblocks that had been set up by the Indonesian military TNI.
 Overcoming these obstacles by swarming over them in massed company formations, 'C' Company eventually reached the dock where they encountered large numbers of refugees as well as groups of Indonesian military and militia.
 A tense stand-off followed as the Australians set about the task of securing the port in preparation for the arrival of the follow-on seaborne forces that were to land the following day.

 The following day, as reinforcements arrived at the dock by sea, 2 RAR was relieved by 3 RAR (Para), whose Admin Company took over the task of guarding the docks, freeing up 2 RAR to continue further operations around Dili.
 Initial operations focused upon carrying out building searches, setting up roadblocks and vehicle checkpoints, gathering intelligence from locals and finding and disarming the local militias that had largely been responsible for the violence.